NicosNicolaou16/dynamic_single_text_field/README.md

 ## Features

-This package is a dynamic single text field (it is like PIN/OTP code view but has not PIN/OTP functionalities) with top/bottom text label, and different customizations.
+This package is a dynamic single text field allows for the dynamic creation of multiple text fields based on the user's needs (similar to OTP/passcode inputs, but without the OTP/passcode functionality—only the UI is provided).
+You can create a list of `SingleTextModel` instances, each representing a single text field.
+Each `SingleTextModel` can be customized with values such as preset characters, and additional text displayed under the field.
+Each `SingleTextModel` accepts a single input character.

 ## Getting started